 According to Underwriters Laboratories Inc. UL2034.
 Section 1-1.2: "Carbon monoxide alarms covered by these requirements are intended to respond t the presence of carbon monoxide from sources such as, but not limited to, exhaust from internal-combustion engines, abnormal operation of fuel-fired appliances, and fireplaces.
-CO Alarms are intended to alarm at carbon monoxide levels below those that could cause a loss of ability to react to the denser a force that a superior and a dangers of Carbon Monoxide exposure."
-This CO Alarm monitors the air at This allows you precious time to leave the house and correct the problem.
+CO Alarms are intended to alarm at carbon monoxide levels below those that could cause a loss of ability to react to the dangers of Carbon Monoxide exposure."
+This CO Alarm monitors the air at the Alarm, and is designed to alarm before CO levels become life threatening.
+This allows you precious time to leave the house and correct the problem.
 This is only possible if Alarms are located, installed, and maintained as described in this manual.